vchilkuri/reactapp/README.md

 # react-example

-React example app that demonstrates using [React] with [webpack], and [babeljs], as well as project structure.
+React example app that demonstrates using [React] and React-Router with [webpack], and [babeljs], as well as project structure.

 Requirements:
 - git